Evodim/EntityStorageServices/README.md

-# EntityStorageServices
-Entity storage services is an experimental set of tools to manage your entities in Azure Storage Cloud services.

 ## EntityTableClient
-EntityTableClient is an Azure table storage client based on the official SDK.

-### Why?
+EntityTableClient is a part of EntityStorageServices, an experimental set of tools to manage your entities in Azure Storage Cloud services.
-The goal of this project is to help you to manage large entities in tables with sufficient performance and more abstraction.
+EntityTableClient is based on the official Azure storage SDK which help you to manage pure entities in Azure table storage.

+This project is focused on entity abstraction and performance.

 Features:

 * Pure and strongly typed Entity: no explicit dependency with ITableEntity interface